opconWizard/opcon-docs/docs/reference/best-practices.md

-Either set up a notification event on the job using the Late to Start status trigger, or configure a group in ENS with a trigger to send notification(s) from a job event trigger on a status of [Late to Start]{.skd-job-statuses}.
-For more information, refer to [Job
+Either set up a notification event on the job using the Late to Start status trigger, or configure a group in ENS with a trigger to send notification(s) from a job event trigger on a status of Late to Start.
+For more information, refer to [Job Automation Components](../job-components/events.md) in this online help or [Using Notification Manager](../Files/UI/Enterprise-Manager/Using-Notification-Manager.md) in the **Enterprise Manager** online help.
-Automation Components](../job-components/events.md)
- in this online help or [Using Notification Manager](../Files/UI/Enterprise-Manager/Using-Notification-Manager.md) in the **Enterprise Manager** online help.